Angola High School prom at ACD this summer

 AUBURN — Angola High School will have a prom this year, in an iconic northeastern Indiana location.

-In early April, it was announced that the junior/senior prom would be canceled.
+In early April, it was announced that the junior/senior prom would be canceled this year.
 Metropolitan School District of Steuben County schools are closed through the end of the school year due to concerns about the spread of coronavirus.

-Parents Laura Leese and Christina Koher came up with a solution to allow seniors to have one last dance.
-The Auburn Cord Duesenberg Museum in Auburn donated its facility for a prom on Friday, July 31.
+A pair of parents, Laura Leese and Christina Koher, came up with a solution to allow seniors to have one last dance.
+Leese said the Auburn Cord Duesenberg Automobile Museum in Auburn donated its facility for a prom on Friday, July 31.

 “We are having a 1920s theme,” said Leese.
 “We are trying to get sponsors in the community to help.
 We have the DJ and our paparazzi of photographers.”

-The prom is an independent effort and not sponsored by Angola High School.
+The prom is an independent effort and is not sponsored by Angola High School.

 “It is being organized by parents and other individuals in the community,” said high school Principal Travis Heavin.

 At this time, senior awards and commencement are on hold.
-Heavin has said a graduation of some sort will be conducted, even if it is virtual or altered to allow social distancing.
+Heavin has said a graduation of some sort will be conducted, whether it is virtual or altered to allow social distancing.

-Angola High School made an announcement April 8 that prom would be canceled: “After much discussion over the past few days, AHS will be canceling the 2020 prom,” said the message to students and parents.
+Angola High School made an announcement April 8 that prom would be canceled: “After much discussion over the past few days, AHS will be canceling the 2020 prom,” the message said.
 “There are too many future unknowns to try and schedule and plan for junior/senior prom.
 We want to make the decision early so that we are not putting the junior class and students in economic stress planning for prom.
 We are looking at alternatives to prom for the fall or possibly next school year.”

 Leese said parents decided to coordinate an alternative prom for the seniors.